mozilla/data-docs/concepts/pipeline/http_edge_spec.md

 The original implementation of the HTTP Edge Server was tracked in [Bug 1129222](https://bugzilla.mozilla.org/show_bug.cgi?id=1129222).

 ## General Data Flow
 HTTP submissions come in from the wild, hit a load balancer, then optionally an nginx proxy, then the HTTP Edge Server described in this document.
-Data is accepted via a POST/PUT request from clients, which the server will wrap in a [Heka message](https://hekad.readthedocs.io/en/dev/message/index.html) and forward to two places: the [Services Data Pipeline](data_pipeline.md), where any further processing, analysis, and storage will be handled; as well as to a short-lived S3 bucket which will act as a failsafe in case there is a processing error and/or data loss within the main Data Pipeline.
+Data is accepted via a POST/PUT request from clients, which the server will wrap in a [Heka message](https://hekad.readthedocs.io/en/dev/message/index.html) and forward to two places: the [Services Data Pipeline](data_pipeline.md), where any further processing, analysis, and storage will be handled; as well as to a short-lived S3 bucket which will act as a fail-safe in case there is a processing error and/or data loss within the main Data Pipeline.

 ## GET Requests
 Accept GET on `/status`, returning `OK` if all is well.
 This can be used to check the health of web servers.